aeternity/aepp-sdk-js/docs/guides/aens.md

-# Aeternity Naming System
+# æternity naming system

 ## Introduction
-This guide shows you how to perform all the operations that you need within the lifecycle of [Aeternity Naming System (AENS)](https://github.com/aeternity/protocol/blob/master/AENS.md) using the SDK.
+This guide shows you how to perform all the operations that you need within the lifecycle of [æternity naming system (AENS)](https://github.com/aeternity/protocol/blob/master/AENS.md) using the SDK.

 If you successfully claimed a name it will expire after 180000 keyblocks (~375 days).
 You will need to update your name before it expires!